michaeltelford/todo_api/README.md

 The API uses an RSA public key to verify the JWT auth token (sent by the client).
 Follow these steps to find and save the key that the API uses:

 - Open https://todo-checklist.auth0.com/pem in a browser
-- Download the PEM certificate
+- Download the PEM certificate to `~/Downloads`
-- Base64 encode the contents of the downloaded file
+- Base64 encode the contents of the downloaded file with: `base64 -w 0 ~/Downloads/todo-checklist.pem`
 - Set the `RSA_PUBLIC_KEY` ENV var with the encoded value

 ## Contributing